 1924 – The first Irish soccer international.
 A team drawn from the newly formed Football Association of Ireland meets the United States in Dublin.

 1929 – According to David Norris, a Dublin senator and a leading Joyce scholar, the first official celebration of Bloomsday is held on its twenty-fifth anniversary.
 That night, Joyce is the guest of honour at a dinner party held at Les Vaux de Cernay, a village near Versailles.
 After dinner, Joyce and his protege, the Nobel Prize-winning writer, Samuel Beckett, “get pretty tight,” Norris says.
 On the way home, frustrated by the frequency of requests, Joyce and Beckett are making for pit stops, the carriage driver decides not to wait for Joyce’s drinking buddy to return from the pissoir, and leaves Beckett “ingloriously abandoned on the outskirts of Paris”.

-1950 – Birth of Garrick (Garry) Roberts, the former lead guitarist with the Irish band, The Boomtown Rats, which came into being in 1976.
-He and Johnnie Fingers (Moylett) had decided to put a band together and, between them, they recruited the other four members, Briquette, Cott, Crowe and Geldof.
+1954 – Birth of musician, Garry Roberts, in Dublin.
+He is the former lead guitarist with the band, The Boomtown Rats, which started in 1976.
+He and Johnnie Fingers (Moylett) had decided to put a band together and, between them, they recruited the other four members, Pete Briquette (bass), Gerry Cott (guitar), Simon Crowe (drums) and singer Bob Geldof.

 1954 – On the 50th anniversary of the first Bloomsday, Flann O’Brien has a hand in producing a major celebration in Dublin.

 1969 – Birth of comedian, actor and writer, Tommy Tiernan in Carndonagh, Co Donegal.
 He and Hector Ó hEochagáin presented The Tommy and Hector Show on i102-104FM.
 Tiernan also featured in Father Ted as Fr.
 Kevin.